bremers/bremers.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a 3rd year PhD student in the Information Science department at Cornell University, based at Cornell Tech (NYC).
-I am advised by associate professor Wendy Ju.
+I am currently a 3rd year PhD Candidate in the Information Science department at Cornell University, based at Cornell Tech (New York, NY).
+I am advised by associate professor Wendy Ju, professor Francois Guimbretiere and professor Steve Marschner.

 My research focuses on human-robot collaboration for physical manufacturing and fabrication, leveraging AI and human capabilities.
 I am specifically interested in the physical experience of making, as well as understanding social awareness for technical systems.
 The methods that I use focus most on interaction design, interactive device prototyping and video analysis.

 I obtained a master's degree in Artificial Intelligence from Utrecht University in 2018 (MSc), and a bachelor's degree in Industrial Design from Eindhoven University of Technology in 2016 (BSc).
 Previously, I was employed as Human-Machine Interface Researcher at Jaguar Land Rover Automotive PLC, based at the National Automotive Innovation Centre in Coventry, United Kingdom.
-In addition, I have worked internationally as a designer and researcher for organizations in Amsterdam, Taipei and Los Altos (CA).
+In addition, I have worked internationally as a designer and researcher for organizations in Amsterdam, Taipei, Los Altos (CA), and San Francisco (CA).